ylmz-dev/bert-classification-nlp/REPORT.md

 In addition, I would like to focus more on feature engineering, I have tried something but it did not affect the performance well however I believe that there are some ways that I could not see right now.
 It is not an excuse however nowadays, while I was working in a company, also I am focusing on my classes since I will be graduating from my university in one month.
 I believe, If I had more time I could succeed more.

 I would like to tune the hyper-parameters of the model using an advanced technique.
-My computational power was not enough since I was using a free GPU on Google Colab.
+My computational power was not enough and I was using the free GPU on Google Colab.
 Since it is free it was limiting the usage time and even though I was using 3 accounts the same, I had so many problems during the training phases.
 I have used Google Colab to implement models since they are very complex, my personal computer does not have a GPU and I did not want to use my company's cluster since it is not ethical.

 ### Installation
 You can directly reach all the colab notebooks from the link below and run and train for yourself easly.
 If you have a problem after installing a dependency, please restart the colab notebook it will solve the problem.